Many accounts were deleted today (too many Spam accounts)

-Oh and last but not least, stay tuned, as the very first public stable release is going to be issued pretty soon.
+Oh and last but not least, stay tuned, as a the so-long-awaited-for release is going to be out pretty soon 🙂

 Sorry for the inconvenient but our mailing lists are down due to some server upgrade issue.
 We’ll working hard on fixing them along with a new server upgrade.
 Stay tuned !!